stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

   Ammi would not have told the men about the well if he had thought they meant to do anything then and there.
 It was getting toward sunset, and he was anxious to be away.
-But he could not help glancing nervously at the stony curb by the great sweep, and when a detective questioned him he admitted that Nahum had feared something down there&mdash;so much so that he had never even thought of searching it for Merwin or Zenas.
+But he could not help glancing nervously at the stony curb by the great sweep, and when a detective questioned him he admitted that Nahum had feared something down there--so much so that he had never even thought of searching it for Merwin or Zenas.
 After that nothing would do but that they empty and explore the well immediately, so Ammi had to wait trembling while pail after pail of rank water was hauled up and splashed on the soaking ground outside.
 The men sniffed